changeworld/azure-docs.ja-jp/articles/virtual-network/virtual-networks-create-vnet-arm-template-click.md

 <properties
-   pageTitle="ARM テンプレートを使用した仮想ネットワークの作成 | Microsoft Azure"
-   description="ARM テンプレートを使用した仮想ネットワークの作成方法の説明 | リソース マネージャー"
-   services="virtual-network"
-   documentationCenter=""
-   authors="jimdial"
+   pageTitle="Create a virtual network using an ARM template | Microsoft Azure" description="Learn how to create a virtual network using an ARM template | Resource Manager." services="virtual-network" documentationCenter="" authors="jimdial"